leuty/icon-model/doc/www/tools/tools.md

 (ref_tools_yac)=
 ## Coupling (YAC)

-YAC (Yet Another Coupler) is a flexibe coupling library which comes with ICON.
+YAC (Yet Another Coupler) is a flexible coupling library which comes with ICON.
-Its interface is compatible to the well known OASIS coupler and it can be used as a full replacement of it.
+Its interface is compatible to the well-known OASIS coupler and it can be used as a full replacement of it.
-YAC supports many different horizontal interpolations and a unique interpolation stack to control alternatives in case direct interpolation is not feasable.
+YAC supports many different horizontal interpolations and a unique interpolation stack to control alternatives in case direct interpolation is not feasible.
 It is not only used for coupling atmosphere and ocean components of ICON, but also for a highly flexible output method.

 ```{image} yak_small_black.svg